pythonarcade/arcade/doc/source/example_asteroid.rst

 Asteroid Example
 ================

-This is a sample astroid game made with the Arcade library.
+This is a sample asteroid game made with the Arcade library.

 .. raw:: html